QuixThe2nd/metadatarr/README.md

 Metadatarr is a highly modular Torrent automation tool giving you surgical control over your torrents.
 It continuously monitors your torrent client and applies rules you define to manage everything automatically.

-Automatically & efficiently manages your queue, standardizes torrent names, and recovers metadata.
-Metadatarr is made for power users with large torrent collections that want fine-grained control over their system.

 ## Core Features
 - **Actions**: Automatically performs actions on your torrents based on custom rules IF/THEN rules (e.g. resume stopped torrents if above 95% complete, delete errored ones in the Radarr category, recheck missing files, etc.)
 - **Duplicates**: Find torrents with identical names and only keeps one with off custom rules (e.g. don't delete cross-seeds, prefer deleting private torrents, only delete incomplete torrents, etc.)